-You can try above steps if you think print spooler is not responding to your print commands and print is not happening when printer is fine physically (No paper jam or any error indications on printer hardware).
-These methods will help to clear the pending print jobs (print queue) also.
+3) You can try below steps if you think print spooler is not responding to your print commands and print is not happening when printer is fine physically (No paper jam or any error indications on printer hardware).
+These methods will help to clear the pending print jobs (print queue) and hanging spooler service.

-Go to C -> Windows -> System32 -> Spool -> Printers and delete all files in side this folder.
-This is the location printers spool documents before sending to printers.
+Go to C -> Windows -> System32 -> Spool -> Printers and delete all files inside this folder.
+This is the location OS keeps the printing jobs before sending to printers.
 Once you delete these files, print queue will be cleared.
 The same location is applicable for latest Windows 8 and 8.1 too.

 2) Go to services ( as on step 1) under Computer Management, Double click Print Spooler service and go to Recovery tab.
 Here we can set what that service should do when it fails.

 Select ‘Restart the Service’ in Subsequent Failures field.
 So, it will try restarting print spooler service whenever it fails.

 This will not be the permanent solution if the spooler service keeps stopping and automatically restarting again and again.
 Better find out the real problem and fix it.